Technology News

 Group14 50% Elemental Si impregnated in an activated porous carbon scaffold Consumer Electronics Porsche, ATL(TDK), BASF, Showa Denko, SK

-IONBLOX Elemental Si and SiOx nanoparticles wrapped in carbon matrix, with metalcoating 305 Wh/kg, 640 Wh/L EVTOL Applied Materials, Lilium
+IONBLOX TBA Elemental Si and SiOx nanoparticles wrapped in carbon matrix, with metalcoating 305 Wh/kg, 640 Wh/L EVTOL Applied Materials, Lilium

 Nexeon 80% Si nanoparticles wrapped in silicon oxide, silicon carbide shells 400-450mAh/g EV, Consumer Electronics WACKER, SK Chemicals